This website uses cookies

 The Professional Deputies Forum (PDF) has announced a new accreditation program aimed at raising standards and offering structured benchmarks for deputies working in the Court of Protection.
 This voluntary program allows deputies to assess and improve their skills across a range of critical areas, benefiting both professionals and their vulnerable clients.

 According to PDF Chair Stacey Bryant, the scheme provides deputies with tools to develop and measure their expertise, complementing existing standards in the profession.
-“This accreditation will raise the bar and standardize knowledge, giving deputies confidence and clients peace of mind,” she said.
+“This accreditation will raise the bar and standardise knowledge, giving deputies confidence and clients peace of mind,” she said.

 Designed by Emma Tante and David Wedgwood of Anthony Gold Solicitors, the program includes three levels: Foundation, Intermediate, and Advanced.
 Modules cover diverse topics, from financial management and international law to working with clients with disabilities and brain injuries.
 Emma highlighted the collaborative development process: “We hope many deputies will join, promoting continuous learning in a growing field.”